Author: Ron Graham

 At this invisible return, the Lord’s angels will gather up all members of the church both living and dead.
 They will be caught up to meet Jesus in the air and he will lead them into heaven.
 They will remain for only a short while, until Christ returns to earth again at his visible coming.
 They will go with him back to earth.

-While Jesus and the church are visiting heaven, there will be a dreadful tribulation in the world, and there will be the terrible battle of Armageddon.
+While Jesus and the church are visiting heaven, there will be a dreadful tribulation in the world.

 There are three elements in the above version of the rapture, that are not found anywhere in the Bible.
 Let’s look at these three ideas in more detail.